CPU

 Designed for 450 × 1920 vertical side displays.
 Multiple display profiles fit different monitor sizes.

-LibreHardwareMonitor provides per-core clocks, GPU hot-spot, VRAM and fan RPM — not just OS counters.
+LibreHardwareMonitor provides per-core clocks, GPU hot-spot, memory clock, VRAM, fan RPM, and D3D engine workloads — not just OS counters.

 CPU model, GPU name, RAM spec, and system brand logo are all detected at startup with no manual config.